iltuoconsulenteit/DocCropper/UPDATES.md

 # Updates

+## 2025-08-18
+- Exposed project updates in-app via a `/updates` endpoint and showed the latest entry on the home screen.

 ## 2025-08-17
 - Added an "Apply & Add" option after cropping in camera mode to quickly capture another photo.